 \begin{enumerate}[(a)] \item The non-archimedean analytic structure of $(X_0^\vee, W_0^\vee, \pi_0^\vee)$ is unique up to isomorphism. \item The integral affine structure on $B_0$ induced by $\pi_0^\vee$ coincides with the one induced by $\pi_0$ \item The set of closed points in $X_0^\vee$ coincides with

 where $U_\Lambda$ is the unit circle in the Novikov field $\Lambda$. \end{enumerate} \end{thm}

 Beware that the mere homotopy invariance of Maurer-Cartan sets is quite insufficient to develop the \textit{analytic topology} on $X_0^\vee$ for which we must seek more structure and information.
-In our specific SYZ context, the Maurer-Cartan sets are quite trivial, $H^1(L_q;\Lambda_0)$, which can at most give certain set-theoretic or local approximation.
+In our specific SYZ context, the Maurer-Cartan sets are simply $H^1(L_q;\Lambda_0)$, which can at most give certain set-theoretic or local approximation.
 This is one key point missing in \cite{Tu}; see Remark \ref{rigor_affinoid_viewpoint_chart_rmk}, \ref{rigor_affinoid_gluing_rmk} for more discussions.
-Indeed, the new ud-homotopy theory (with many other new technical advances) in \cite{Yuan_I_FamilyFloer} is necessary to upgrade the conventional Maurer-Cartan picture to a higher level, matching adic-convergent formal power series instead of just bijection of sets.
+Indeed, the new ud-homotopy theory in \cite{Yuan_I_FamilyFloer} is necessary to upgrade the conventional Maurer-Cartan picture to a higher level, matching adic-convergent formal power series instead of just bijection of sets.
 The virtual counts of Maslov-0 disks lead to an analytic space structure on the above fiber-wise union (\ref{set_describe_mirror}) of the space of $U_\Lambda$-local systems.
 Moreover, the counts of Maslov-2 disks give rise to the global potential function $W_0^\vee$ on $X_0^\vee$.